MicrochipTech/cryptoauthtools/python/examples/config.md

 be rewritten without prior knowledge of a secret.

 ATECC608A Configuration:
-* All the above from the ATECC508A
+* Slot 6 allows unencrypted writes which means the io protection key can be rewritten without prior knowledge of a secret.
-* Slot 4 is additionally used as the io protection key for reading ECDH premaster secret and KDF material from tempkey.
+* Slot 6 is additionally used as the io protection key for reading ECDH premaster secret and KDF material.

 ATSHA204A Configuration:
 * Slots may be freely written without prior knowledge of the slot contents